-John A. Hoffman is chairman of the Board of Wilentz, Goldman & Spitzer P.A. and formerly served as the firm’s managing partner and treasurer.
-Mr. Hoffman is an esteemed member of the New Jersey legal and business communities and has practiced at Wilentz for over 50 years.
+John A. Hoffman is Chairman of the Board of Wilentz, Goldman & Spitzer, P.A. and formerly served as the firm’s managing partner and treasurer.
+Mr. Hoffman is an esteemed member of the New Jersey legal and business communities and has practiced at Wilentz for over 55 years.

 Mr. Hoffman has served as general counsel to Middlesex County College for over 50 years and as special counsel to New Brunswick Housing Authority and New Brunswick Parking Authority in major redevelopment projects in the city since the 1970s.
 He has represented the Middlesex County Improvement Authority and Middlesex County in the acquisition of open space in the County, and the Middlesex County Utilities Authority for over 30 years.
 He serves on the Board of Directors of New Jersey American Water Company and New York American Water Company.
 Mr. Hoffman has represented major public utilities in regulatory proceedings for many years and served as co-chair of the Board of Public Utilities Transition Committee for former Governor James E. McGreevey.
-He was recently appointed as a commissioner of the New Jersey Racing Commission.
+In 2018, Mr. Hoffman was appointed to serve as a Commissioner to the State Commission of Investigation (SCI), an independent investigatory body which falls under the New Jersey Legislature.
+He previously served as a commissioner of the New Jersey Racing Commission.
 He is a member of the Middlesex County College Foundation.

 In 2017, Mr. Hoffman was honored by the Auxiliary and the Robert Wood Johnson (RWJ) University Hospital for his dedicated commitment to the Auxiliary and RWJ University Hospital as a member of RWJBarnabas Health Board of Trustees, and former Chair and current member of RWJ University Hospital Board of Directors.
 In 2015, Mr. Hoffman received the Distinguished Citizen Award from the Boy Scouts of America organization.
 In 2014, he and his late wife Judith received honors from the American Cancer Society.
 Mr. Hoffman received the Lawyer Achievement Award from the Middlesex County Bar Association in 2011, and the L’Hommedieu Award from Middlesex County College in 2010.
 He was presented with the Saint Thomas More Award from the Diocese of Metuchen in 2007, and received the Community Leadership of Distinction Award from the Middlesex County Regional Chamber of Commerce in 2003.
 The Woodbridge Chamber of Commerce named Mr. Hoffman “Citizen of the Year” in 2000.
 In 1998, he was presented the “Torch of Liberty” award from the Anti-Defamation League-an honor recognized in a Joint Legislative Resolution of the New Jersey Senate and General Assembly.
-Mr. Hoffman has been selected for inclusion in the New Jersey Best Lawyers in America and New Jersey Super Lawyers lists.
+Mr. Hoffman has been selected for inclusion in New Jersey Best Lawyers in America, including as Lawyer of the Year in 2020 for Energy Law.
+He has also been included in New Jersey Super Lawyers.

 - Acted as attorney for the Board of Trustees of Middlesex County College from the formation of the college to the present.